gochrono/chrono/README.md

 ### Asking Support Questions

 We currently don't have a discussion forum.
-Please create an issue on the issue tracker with a label of `question`.
+For now, use the issue tracker to ask questions.

 ### Reporting Issues

 If you believe you have found an issue or bad documentation, use the GitHub issue tracker to report the problem to the Chrono maintainers.

-If you're not sure if it's an issue, create an issue with a label of `question`.

 When reporting an issue, please provide the version of chrono is use (`chrono version`)